 If you’re interested in getting financing for your company or simply gaining a better understanding of your creditworthiness, Nav has something to offer you.
 This comprehensive Nav review explains how the service works and when it’s worth using.

 First and foremost, Nav is a credit monitoring tool, much like Credit Karma, Credit Sesame, or WalletHub.
 What distinguishes Nav from the rest is that it includes services for your business credit in addition to your personal credit.

 Nav’s fundamental premise is that you need to thoroughly understand both aspects of your credit to effectively target the types of business financing that make sense for your company.

 Without that knowledge, you’ll spend time and money applying for types of financing that you have little to no chance of getting.
 Not only does that waste resources, but it also means you have to wait that much longer to receive the funds you need.

 However, tracking down and organizing your various credit reports and scores on your own can be tedious, tiresome, and surprisingly, hard.
 Nav streamlines the process and keeps all the data you need in one convenient location online.

-The service also takes things one step further by analyzing your credit profile and directing you towards lenders and accounts that seem like they’d be a good fit.
+The service also takes things one step further by analyzing your credit profile and directing you toward lenders and accounts that seem like they’d be a good fit.
 That includes business and personal loans, credit cards, and even bank accounts.

 If you’re interested, you can also connect your bank accounts to your Nav profile so it can function as a basic enterprise resource planning (ERP) solution and assist with your financial management.

 Here’s what you should know about each tier.